Suggesting an edit

 - Personal opinions presented as best practice without supporting reasoning or evidence.

 - Edits that materially change a chapter's framing or thesis.
-Those are conversations, not comments — reach out directly so we can discuss.
+Those are conversations, not comments — reach out directly.

 ## Proposing something bigger

-If you'd like to propose a substantial change — a new chapter, a major restructure, a guest *In the Trenches* piece, a new appendix or template — leave a high-level comment on the most relevant existing page or email the editorial team at [info@tilt.legal](mailto:info@tilt.legal).
-We're particularly interested in contributions that close gaps in the current kit (specific industries, smaller in-house teams, the Asia-Pacific market beyond Australia, the buy-side perspective on legal vendors).
+For a substantial change — a new chapter, major restructure, guest *In the Trenches* piece, or new appendix or template — leave a high-level comment on the most relevant page or email [info@tilt.legal](mailto:info@tilt.legal).
+We're particularly interested in contributions that close gaps: specific industries, smaller in-house teams, the Asia-Pacific market beyond Australia, the buy-side perspective on legal vendors.

 Thanks for helping make this kit better.